greenboxal/doggohub/doc/ci/services/postgres.md

 As many applications depend on PostgreSQL as their database, you will eventually need it in order for your tests to run.
-Below you are guided how to do this with the Docker and Shell executors of GitLab Runner.
+Below you are guided how to do this with the Docker and Shell executors of DoggoHub Runner.

 ## Use PostgreSQL with the Docker executor

-If you are using [GitLab Runner](../runners/README.md) with the Docker executor you basically have everything set up already.
+If you are using [DoggoHub Runner](../runners/README.md) with the Docker executor you basically have everything set up already.

-First, in your `.gitlab-ci.yml` add:
+First, in your `.doggohub-ci.yml` add:

 ```yaml
 services: